stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

-We can now add two interpolators to the controller:
+Two interpolator instances are added to the controller to transform in both directions:

 ```java
 private final Interpolator horizontal = Interpolator.linear(0, TWO_PI);